TritonDataCenter/containerpilot/docs/30-configuration/34-jobs.md

 ]
 ```

-##### `initialStatus`
+##### `initial_status`

-The `initialStatus` field is optional and specifies which status to immediately register the service with.
+The `initial_status` field is optional and specifies which status to immediately register the service with.
 If not specified, the service will not be registered in consul until after the first successful health check.
 Valid values are `passing`, `warning` or `critical`.

 ##### `tags`